-The longevity Noodles is also a Chinese New Year Food Dish that has symbolic meanings in Chinese culture.
+The longevity Noodles is also one of the best Chinese New Year Food Dish that has symbolic meanings in Chinese culture.
 These noodles are much longer and uncut as compared to the normal noodles.
 The longevity noodle’s meaning is associated with the wish for longevity.
 These longer noodles dish is prepared through boiling and served in the bowl or fried and served in the plate.

 Good Fortune Fruit (橙 chéng /chnng/)— Fullness and Wealth

 Chinese people eat many kinds of fruits on the occasion of the Chinese New Year Spring Festival.
-These good fortune fruits are round and golden color and the following fruits are included in it which are pomelos, tangerines, and oranges.
-These good fortune fruits symbolizing the fullness and wealth.
+These good fortune fruits are round and golden in color and the following fruits are included in them which are pomelos, tangerines, and oranges.
+These good fortune fruits symbolize fullness and wealth.
 It is considered that good luck and fortune bring due to eating and displaying tangerines and oranges.